 Birthright Citizenship is a Weapon Against Racism

 The problem with President Trump’s proposal is not just that it is unconstitutional, it is also that it is terrible, racist policy idea.
 As one of the leading experts on this topic — Martha S. Jones — wrote in a Washington Post column, birthright citizenship helps to fight back against racism.
 In her critically acclaimed book on birthright citizenship, Jones explains how freed slaves and African American activists were able to transform that very notion of citizenship in the 19th century.

 The (Illegal) Proposal Would Create a Stateless Underclass

 Finally, in a hypothetical world where President Trump’s unlawful executive order were to be put into place, it would create huge social problems.
 The proposal would create a permanent underclass of stateless people.
 An infant born and raised within the United States would have no legal right to citizenship this country, or in any other country.
 Their home country would be the United States, yet they could be subject to possible deportation.
 Of course, this means that they would not simply be non-American citizens, it means that they would not be citizens anywhere in the world.
 The proposal is horrific and tragic.
 All lawmakers, particularly Republicans, should stand up forcefully against it.

 We Support Immigrants in Southern California

-At the Law Office of Joshua L. Goldstein, PC, our law firm fights tirelessly to protect the legal rights of immigrants.
+At the Goldstein Immigration Lawyers, our law firm fights tirelessly to protect the legal rights of immigrants.
 We handle the full range of immigration law matters.
 If you or your loved one needs immigration law guidance in Southern California, please do not hesitate to call our Los Angeles law office at (213) 262-2000 to arrange a fully private legal consultation.